Changes To Division I College Recruitment Rules – What This Means For You!

 Recruiting conversations, including discussions of scholarships or financial aid, between NCAA Division I coaches and intermediaries such as parents, club coaches and high school coaches, will also be forbidden prior to June 15 following the player’s sophomore year of high school, as no recruiting activity is allowed before then.

-However, college coaches will still be allowed to communicate with club and high school staff to discuss freshman and sophomore players that the college coach is interested in recruiting.
+However, coaches will still be allowed to communicate with club and high school staff to discuss freshman and sophomore players that the college coach is interested in recruiting.
 Those conversations will be limited to college coaches discussing players they are specifically interested in, as part of their evaluation process, not as a communication method for making unofficial verbal offers to players.

 Additionally, athletes can still reach out to college coaches whenever they want, as the regulations apply only to the college coaches.